 My guiding mantra is SEE it, FEEL it, BE it.
 The idea is that there is no magic, expert way of getting it right for our children.
 That step-by-step guide, or guaranteed strategy, or magic solution for a given situation doesn’t exist.
 And anybody who tells you different is selling you a line.

-I want you to get your big person swagger on and just BE.
+I want you to get your big person swagger on and BE.

 That’s right.
 You go on.
 Go and BE.
 You’ve got this.
 And if you have any questions about that along the way, then I’ve got you.
 We’ll get it figured out.

-I remember expecting our first son and saying to our physician “I just can’t wait for him to be born so I can stop worrying!”
+I remember expecting our first son and saying to my physician, “I just can’t wait for him to be born so I can stop worrying!”